Music industry calls for Black Out Tuesday amid unrest

 NEW YORK (AP) — The music industry is planning to turn off the music and hold a day to reflect and implement change in response to the death of George Floyd and the killings of other black people.

 Several top record labels organized Black Out Tuesday as violent protests erupted around the world sparked by Floyd’s death as well as the killings of Ahmaud Arbery and Breonna Taylor.
-MTV and BET went dark for eight minutes and 46 seconds in support of Black Lives Matter and racial injustice.
 Music-based companies Live Nation and TikTok, as well as the Recording Academy, posted to social media that it planned to support and stand with the black community.

 “On Tuesday June 2nd, Columbia Records will observe ‘Black Out Tuesday,’” the Sony label home to Beyoncé, Bob Dylan, Adele and John Legend said in a statement.
 “This is not a day off.
 Instead, this is a day to reflect and figure out ways to move forward in solidarity.”